 If your partner opens up about their diagnosis, it is essential to stay calm and collected despite the emotions you may be feeling.
-They are probably in a very vulnerable state opening up to you about their condition, and while you may feel uneasy at first, keep the things in mind about that person that drew to toward them in the first place.
+They are probably very vulnerable in opening up to you about their condition.
+While you may feel uneasy at first, keep the things in mind about that person that drew you toward them in the first place.

 How to Cheer Yourself Up After a Diagnosis

-Being diagnosed with a chronic condition or curable STI can be upsetting and uncomfortable.
-Thankfully, you are not alone in feeling this way, and there are tons of ways to see the bright side.
+Diagnosing a chronic condition or curable STI can be upsetting and uncomfortable.
+Thankfully, you are not alone in feeling this way, and there are many ways to see the bright side.
 Once you feel confident in yourself, putting yourself out there and exploring new relationships might be a good idea.

 - Download dating apps: Numerous online dating apps and websites cater to people with lifelong STIs like herpes or HIV/AIDS.
 Poste and HSV Singles are platforms that have great success rates.
 By signing up for one of these websites, you might be able to meet someone with who you connect.

-- Have an open dialogue with your partner: Opening up about your STI is one of the trickiest parts of having the conversation.
-From here, be available to answer concerns or questions your partner may have.
+- Open dialogue with your partner: Opening up about your STI is one of the trickiest parts of the conversation.
+From here, be available to answer your partner’s concerns or questions.
 You’ll both benefit from productive discussions.